Deploy an agent-based Linux Hybrid Runbook Worker in Automation

 By default, Linux Hybrid Runbook Workers require signature validation.
 If you run an unsigned runbook against a worker, you see a

 Signature validation failed error.
-To turn off signature validation, run the following command.
+To turn off signature validation, run the following command as root.
 Replace the second parameter with your Log Analytics workspace ID.

 sudo python /opt/microsoft/omsconfig/modules/nxOMSAutomationWorker/DSCResources/MSFT_nxOMSAutomationWorkerResource/automationworker/scripts/require_runbook_signature.py --false <logAnalyticsworkspaceId>